MichaelB167/climb-buddy-front-end/README.md

 ## App Explanation

+This web app is an indoor rock climbing training resource for identifying difficult movements and improving at executing them.
+Users can input the results of their climbing sessions by adding the gym they climbed in and specific traits of climbs they fell on.
+They can then see a list of these climbs to pick out trends that they could work on improving.
+If they want personalized training suggestions, they can request to see the holds that they fall on most frequently along with advice on how to target specific muscle groups that are required for more efficient use of those holds.

 ## Technologies Used

 I used HTML and SCSS to style the page's front end.
 To add the menu modals I